jdaeheon/jdaeheon.github.io/src/data/markdown/projects/healthier.md

 ### Design Implementation

 Within the design of the Healthier, a small group within the team brainstormed an interface that can assist patients to intuitively suggest their symptomatic region.
-The idea initially started with the idea that selecting body parts within the shape of the human body would be the most natural way to convey information.
+The initial idea was to let the users naturally select body parts within the whole body shape.

-To implement the idea, we implemented a web-based interactable body shape interface.
+To implement the idea, we designed a web-based interactable body shape interface.
 Using a [react-three-fiber](https://docs.pmnd.rs/react-three-fiber) and [lamina](https://github.com/pmndrs/lamina) (*which is currently deprecated*), we loaded a body model and mapped the cursor position using ray casting.
 Each cursor position was indexed as a state, persisting until the page reloads.
 With GLSL, the position was transferred to the GPU, creating gradient shading through vertex distance calculation to the cursor position.
-With a time-variant variable, the gradient morphed its size giving breathing-like animation.
+With a time-variant variable, the gradient morphed its size creating a breathing-like animation.

 <br>